urbanriskmap/cognicity-api-docs/source/includes/_cities.md

 # Cities

 CogniCity deployments are organised by city.
 Cities are delineated by a unique code and bounding box geometries.
+Note that the term "city" is used somewhat arbitrairily for organisational purposes.
+Cities may refer to an urban conurbation or wider metropolitan area.
+For example in the United States "Broward" is used to refer to the area of Broward County which includes multiple cities.

 ## Get All Cities